BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 ```

 <img src="05-Week5_R_Introduction_continued_files/figure-html/5-11-1.png" width="768" />
+What does this tell us about the distribution of the data?

 </p>
 </details>

-> 4. Create a boxplot where the x-axis represents the different diets and the y-axis is the weights of the chicks at the final day of the experiments
+> 4. Create a boxplot where the x-axis represents the different diets and the y-axis is the weights of the chicks at the final day of the experiments.

 <details><summary><span style="color: red;">Solution</span></summary>
 <p>